 - tears and blurred vision

 - lack of muscle control or coordination, uncontrollable muscle twitches

 - mood changes

 - breathing difficulties or increased rate of breathing

 - rapid heart rate

-Follow the links below to find information about pesticides and other forms of pest control and how to avoid poisoning.
+Follow the links below to find information about pesticides, other forms of pest control and how to avoid poisoning.

 Learn more here about the development and quality assurance of healthdirect content.